olaflaitinen/Thulium/README.md

 ---

 **Thulium** is a state-of-the-art, open-source Python library for offline handwritten text recognition (HTR) and document intelligence.
-Engineered for high-performance research and production deployments, Thulium provides an end-to-end processing stack from document layout analysis to language-model-enhanced decoding across **50+ languages**, with comprehensive support for Latin, Cyrillic, Arabic, Devanagari, and other major world scripts.
+Engineered for high-performance research and production deployments, Thulium provides an end-to-end processing stack from document layout analysis to language-model-enhanced decoding across **52+ languages**, with comprehensive support for Latin, Cyrillic, Arabic, Devanagari, Georgian, Armenian, and other major world scripts.

-> **Note**: Thulium is currently in alpha status.
-APIs are subject to change prior to the 1.0 release.
+> **Version 0.2.0 (Beta)**: Language parity release with first-class support for all 52+ languages.
+See [CHANGELOG.md](CHANGELOG.md) for details.

 ## Overview